Supreme Court of Haiti: Composition

-The Constitution of Haiti stipulates that Supreme Court justices are appointed by the president from a list submitted by the senate of three persons per court seat.
-It is unclear whether they are appointed for 10 years (Art.
-174 says so) or for life (Art.
-177 says so).
+The Constitution of Haiti stipulates that Supreme Court justices are appointed for 10-year terms by the president from a list submitted by the senate of three persons per court seat.

 Historically the court has frequently reversed its own opinions and its justices have often been replaced.
 Almost all new governments have a Supreme Court of their own choosing.
 For example, in February 2021, President Jovenel Moise declared judges, Joseph Mécène Jean-Louis, Yvickel Dabrezil, and Wendelle Coq Thelot retired after the opposition had tried to replace Moises with Jean-Louis as president.

 Role

 The Supreme Court of Haiti interprets and expounds all congressional enactments brought to it in cases, and as such it interprets state law.
 It also has superseding power over all courts to examine departmental and federal statutes and executive actions, determining whether they conform to the country's Constitution.
 The Labor Courts and the Land Court are only appealable to the Supreme Court, as opposed to the Juvenile Court and the High Court of Accounts.

 If the constitutionality of a law, statute, or an executive action is ruled against by the Supreme Court, its decision can be overcome if the Constitution is amended by the people parliaments or if the Court overrules itself.
 Decisions by the Court do not pertain to specific cases, rather are intended to encompass interpretation of legislature and executive authority, actually developing the way laws are interpreted.
 The Cour de Cassation therefore potentially yields the highest power in the Haiti governmental system.

 Under the 1987 constitution, the line of succession to the office of President of Haiti went first to the president of the Supreme Court, then to the vice-president of the court, then to judges in order of seniority.
 An election for president was required within three months and the acting president could not run for the office.
-This was amended in 2011-2012 to remove all judges from the presidential line of succession.
+This was amended in 2011–2012 to remove all judges from the presidential line of succession.